Analysis of Testing-Based Forward Model Selection: Introduction

-In economic applications, models learned using formal model selection are often used in subsequent estimation steps.
-A prime application of model selection is for structural estimation.
-One example is the selection of instrumental variables for later use in a first stage regression (see \cite{BellChenChernHans:nonGauss}, \cite{RJIVE}).
-Another example is the selection of a conditioning set, to properly control for omitted variables bias when there are many control variables (see \cite{BCH-PLM}, \cite{vdGBRD:AsymptoticConfidenceSets}, \cite{BCHK:Panel}, \cite{AddSep}).
-In both cases, bounds about the quality of the selected model are used to derive results about the quality of post-model selection estimation and guide subsequent inference.
-Such applications require a model selection procedure with a hybrid objective: (1) produce a good fit, and (2) return a sparse set of variables.
-Addressing both these objectives, this paper provides adequately tight bounds using strictly forward selection for application in causal post-estimation analysis.
+In economic applications, models learned using formal model selection are often used in subsequent estimation steps, with the final goal of learning a structural parameter of interest.
+One example is the selection of instrumental variables for later use in a first-stage regression (see \cite{BellChenChernHans:nonGauss}).
+Another example is the selection of a conditioning set to properly control for omitted variables bias when there are many control variables (see \citen{ZhangZhang:CI}, \citen{BCH-PLM}, \citen{vdGBRD:AsymptoticConfidenceSets}, and \citen{JM:ConfidenceIntervals}).
+Bounds about the quality of the selected model are used to derive results about the quality of post-model selection estimation and to guide subsequent inference.
+Such applications require a model selection procedure with hybrid objectives: (1) produce a good fit, and (2) return a sparse set of variables.
+This paper addresses both objectives by providing sparsity and fit bounds for TBFMS.